-3 credits Prerequisites: 3450-223, 3650-292 or permission.
+Prerequisites: 3450-233, 3650-292 or permission.
 Basic principles and techniques of geo-physical exploration with emphasis on gravimetric, magnetic, seismic and electrical methods and application to geological problems.
 Laboratory.

-BOREHOLE GEOPHYSICS 549
+BOREHOLE GEOPHYSICS

-3 credits Prerequisite: permission of instructor, Basic principles and techniques of geophysical well logging with emphasis on electrical, radioactive and sonic measures and their quantitative evalu ation.
+Prerequisite: permission of instructor.
+Basic principles and techniques of geophysical well logging with emphasis on electrical, radioactive and sonic measures and their quantitative evalu-ation.
 Applications in oil, gas and groundwater exploration.
 Laboratory.